 2- New financial numbers

-Generally, every company discloses its financial ratios every quarter.
-When you use the latest quarterly ratios for the company’s debt, cash, liquid assets, and accounts receivables, a company may not pass the shariah compliance test.
+Generally, every public company discloses its financial figures every quarter.
+When you use the latest quarterly figures for the company’s interest-bearing debt and assets, a company may not pass the Shariah compliance screening.
 This could happen because of the latest changes in the financial numbers exceeding the compliance threshold.

 3- Changes in Market Cap

-If the company’s market cap starts to decline, the company will likely change into a non-compliant one.
-Small Market Cap may be a reason for the company to fail from the financial screening test.
+If the company’s market cap starts to decline, the company might change into a non-compliant one.
+Small market cap may be a reason for the company to fail from the financial screening test.

 What to do if the stock becomes non-shariah compliant?

-If the stock that you hold is reclassified as non-shariah compliant, then you must liquidate them promptly.
-The Shariah Advisory Council (SAC) of the Securities Commission Malaysia (SC) advises Muslim investors should dispose of any non Shariah-compliant securities they currently own within a month of discovering the status of the securities.
-This one-month period is usually called as the grace period.
+If the stock that you hold is reclassified as non-Shariah compliant, then you must liquidate them promptly.
+The Securities Commission Malaysia (SC) states the following: